outdreamer/build-a-cure-1/docs/tasks/analysis_type_definitions.md

             - what specific tradeoffs/mismatches/alignments/symmetries/combinations/interactions are inherent to the problem/problem space? (specific concept filter)
             - where is the power distributed in the set? (abstract concept filter)
           - system interface: what variance injection points are in the set generation/selection/aggregation/interaction/organization

-        - then when you find a pattern match on an interface set, you can restrict the search to those

         - key concepts of this problem (like the "tradeoff of search start point/split function/organization vs. performance", "subset gains", "pattern matching", and "potential worst/best case scenario of solution") should be found quickly from various interfaces: